-The Subject Site is currently zoned as Residential District 1.1 (RD1.1) in the City of Windsor Zoning By-law 8600 (refer to Figure 4.0 - Existing City of Windsor Zoning By-law 8600 Designations).
-The current Residential District 1.1 (RD1.1) zone does not permit the proposed multiple dwelling residential development.
+The Subject Site is currently zoned as Residential District 1.2 with a holding symbol (HRD1.2) and Development Reserve District 1.1 (DRD1.1) in the City of Windsor Zoning By-law 8600 (refer to Figure 4.0 - Existing City of Windsor Zoning By-law 8600 Designations).
+The current zoning does not permit the proposed multiple dwelling residential development.
 As such, a Zoning By-law Amendment is required to facilitate the proposed development.
-A Zoning By-law Amendment is requested to rezone the Subject Site from Residential District 1.1 (RD1.1) to a site-specific Residential 3.3 (RD3.3).
+A Zoning By-law Amendment is requested to rezone the Subject Site from Residential District 1.2 with a holding symbol (HRD1.2) and Development Reserve District 1.1 (DRD1.1) to a site specific Residential District 3.3 (RD3.3) zone.
 Relief from the following provisions is requested as part of the Zoning By-law Amendment: